 Hormonal Changes

 Is cystic acne hormonal?
 It can be.
 Hormonal fluctuations, especially during puberty, pregnancy, and menstruation, can cause our skin to produce more oil, which can our clog pores and lead to cystic acne.
-Hormonal acne can also be caused by polycystic ovary syndrome (PCOS), a hormonal disorder that affects up to 10 percent of women of reproductive age, which can cause your skin’s oil glands to produce more sebum, leading to clogged pores and acne.
+Hormonal acne can also be caused by polycystic ovary syndrome (PCOS), a hormonal disorder, which can cause your skin’s oil glands to produce more sebum, leading to clogged pores and acne.

 Hormonal acne is increasingly common in adult women and often presents as cystic acne on the lower half of the face, the cheeks, jawline, chin, and neck.